 Small C 2.1 (no float, partly K & R, source exists here)

 Small C 2.7 (created by F. A. Scacchitti in Oct.
 1986)

 Small C 1.2 with floats (Z80, SIG/M 224)

 Small C/Plus with floats and structs/unions (v1.0, 1988)

-Another Small C variant named MESCC with code optimizations from Miguel I. García López can be found at his webpage , a local mirror is here (his web page is meanwhile again online, so take a look at his page, too)
+Another Small C variant named MESCC with code optimizations from Miguel I. García López can be found at his webpage , an old local mirror is here (he has also a Github page with a current version)